poyea/grimoire/architecture/virtual-memory.typ

 == Huge Pages

-*Problem:* TLB coverage insufficient for large working sets.

-*Solution:* Larger pages (2 MB / 1 GB instead of 4 KB).

-*2 MB pages (x86-64):*
-- Skip L1 page table → 3-level walk instead of 4
-- TLB coverage: 32 entries × 2 MB = 64 MB
-- 512x better coverage than 4 KB pages

-*1 GB pages:*
-- Skip L1 and L2 → 2-level walk
-- TLB coverage: 32 entries × 1 GB = 32 GB
-- 262,144x better coverage than 4 KB pages
+TLB coverage becomes insufficient for large working sets, where the limited number of TLB entries cannot cover all actively used pages.
+Larger pages provide a solution by increasing the memory range covered by each TLB entry.

+Two-megabyte pages on x86-64 skip the L1 page table level, reducing the page table walk from 4 levels to 3.
+With 32 TLB entries, 2 MB pages provide 64 MB of coverage, which is 512× better than 4 KB pages.
+One-gigabyte pages skip both the L1 and L2 page table levels, reducing the walk to just 2 levels.
+With 32 TLB entries, 1 GB pages cover 32 GB of memory, providing 262,144× better coverage than 4 KB pages.

 *Enabling huge pages (Linux):*